...

 The information center is also a local museum.

-At the museum corner, you will find artworks of the craftsmen based in Akiu, models of Akiu Dentetsu train carriages (秋保電鉄), and dioramas that demonstrate the World Intangible Cultural Heritage, Akiu’s rice planting dance (秋保の田植踊).
+At the museum corner, you will find artworks by craftsmen based in Akiu, models of Akiu Dentetsu train carriages (秋保電鉄), and dioramas that showcase the World Intangible Cultural Heritage, Akiu’s rice planting dance (秋保の田植踊).

 Akiu Sato Center’s Opening Hours and Access Information